What is EMDR therapy?

 EMDR was developed in 1987 by Dr. Francine Shapiro, an American psychologist, to treat PTSD.
 Since then, EMDR has evolved as an evidence-based treatment for trauma and other various mental health challenges.
 The mind can often heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.
 The theory behind EMDR is that the eye movements in EMDR induce a similar brain state to that occurring during REM sleep.
 During REM sleep, there is an increase in heart rate, eye movement, and breathing.
 REM sleep is thought to be necessary for memory consolidation, revitalizing brain chemical functions, and overall psychological well-being.

-The protocol will remain consistent, but believe it or not, every EMDR therapist has their own unique style, focus, and approach.
-My clinical focus lies in trauma-related issues (such as sexual assault, childhood trauma, combat, and singular traumatic events), anxiety disorders, depression disorders, and attachment-based trauma.
+The protocol is the same for telehealth, but believe it or not, every EMDR therapist has their own unique style, focus, and approach.
+My clinical focus lies in trauma-related issues/PTSD (such as sexual assault, childhood trauma, combat, and singular traumatic events), dissociation, anxiety disorders, depression disorders, and attachment-based trauma.
+I believe a healthy relationship with others starts with a healthy relationship with yourself.
 In my EMDR approach, I place a strong emphasis on the somatic mind-body connection, attachment-focus, and parts work/ego-state training, if needed, blended with other trauma-informed practices such as Mindfulness.

 I understand that everyone’s journey is different.
 I offer consultation calls to help you explore whether EMDR is the appropriate therapeutic approach for your needs and help address any inquiries you may have.